kfirgirstein/ACISDetector/README.md

 # ACISDetector
 Detector for instruction set, architecture and compiler on raw binaries.

-## jupter notebook
+## jupyter notebook
-You can also view our results notebooks in your browser using `nbviewer`!
+You can also view our results notebooks in your browser using `jupter notebook`!

 ### Environment set-up